 }

-This code checks to ensure the WebGL context is properly retrieved, sets the clear color, and clears the drawing area.
+This code checks to ensure that the WebGL context is properly retrieved, sets the clear color, and clears the drawing area.
 Note that the clearing color is given in RGBA format, with floating-point values ranging from 0.0 to 1.0.
 The fourth number in the RGBA format is the alpha channel.
 You will learn more about the alpha channel in later chapters.
 For now, always assign 1.0 to the alpha channel.
 The specified color, (0.0, 0.8, 0.0, 1.0), has zero values for the red and blue channels and a 0.8, or 80%, intensity on the green channel.
 For this reason, the canvas area is cleared to a light green color.

 Add a simple write command to the document to identify the canvas by inserting the following line: